 The pectoralis major is a large muscle lying immediately beneath the skin over the front of the chest.
 The latissimus dorsi is a very large muscle situated on the lower half of the back and lying immediately beneath the skin, except for a small space where it is covered by the lower trapezius.
 Because of the exercises typically done, the upper part of the latissimus is usually well developed and can be seen protruding from the upper sides of the trunk.
 The lower development can be clearly seen, especially when the lumbar erector spinae and the internal and external obliques are not well developed.

 The teres major is a small, round muscle lying around the auxiliary border of the scapula.
 It is involved together with the latissimus in almost all actions.

 (A) Pronated grip with the elbows up and out.
-In the shoulder joint horizontal abduction (also known as horizontal extension) occurs, with the arm traveling in a plane perpendicular to the long axis of the body Adduction of the scapula takes place in the shoulder girdle (scapula moves inward toward the spine with no upward or downward rotation).
+In the shoulder, joint horizontal abduction (also known as a horizontal extension) occurs, with the arm traveling in a plane perpendicular to the long axis of the body Adduction of the scapula takes place in the shoulder girdle (scapula moves inward toward the spine with no upward or downward rotation).